etcadinfinitum/etcadinfinitum.github.io/_posts/2020-07-20-jekyll-experiments.md

 Jekyll is a beautiful tool for creating beautiful sites with minimal configuration.
-As someone who was writing site content almost every week for the past 6 months, I got all the
+As someone who was writing site content almost every week for the past 6 months, I got a lot of exposure into the possibilities of the platform, as well as the limitations of plugin usage and customization, especially where GitHub Pages is concerned.

 ## Projects